-Council has requested that the ICB makes a firm recommendation to Council no later than 1 September 2015.
+Council has now requested the ICB seek community opinion and to make a firm recommendation to Council by 1 September 2015.

 Key Message 4: Designing a 'fit for purpose' RATING SYSTEM!

 Rates Overhaul

 The 2012/2022 Long Term Plan noted that a Rating Review was long overdue.
 The existing system had been heavily modified over time and evolved into a complex structure with more than 40 different categories of ratepayers all being rated on a unique basis.
 This gave rise to questions about equity and fairness.